sciantix/sciantix-official/README.md

-# sciantix-official
+# sciantix-official / PATRICIA
-This repository contains the SCIANTIX code, together with the validation database and regression files.
+This branch contains the SCIANTIX 2.0 version, under development in the PATRICIA project.

-SCIANTIX simulates the behaviour of inert gases (xenon, krypton, and helium) in nuclear fuel, at the scale of a single fuel grain.
-The code can be compiled and used as a standalone tool, or coupled with thermo-mechanical fuel performance codes.